 It's not that I have influence.

-You're gonna talk to your friends.
+You're going to talk to your friends.

-So as long as there are enough people like me, who I guarantee you, I'm gonna be looking to stop a civil war if it got anywhere near.
+So as long as there are enough people like me who I guarantee you I'm going to be looking to stop a civil war if it got anywhere near, there'll be others like me, and we would be powerful enough to stop a civil war collectively, not me by myself, but collectively, yeah, we could stop a civil war now.

 I'm sure of it.

-I don't even think the government could pull it off or a militia could pull it off unless there was some kind of public support, and we just make sure there isn't.
+I don't even think the government could pull it off or a militia could pull it off unless there was some kind of public support and we just make sure there isn't.

 There just won't be.